Approval: University Council June, 2011; June, 2016; June 22, 2017, November 16, 2017, June 18, 2020

 An agreement established between two universities that allows students from the home institution to attend the host institution as a visiting student.

 The student record holds the program and course information related to a specific student.
-It will typically contain information related to the specific classes, sections, and sessions.
+It will typically contain information related to the specific classes, sections, and terms.

 The qualification is the degree, diploma, or certificate awarded to the student, which may be accompanied by an indication of distinction (Distinction, Great Distinction, Honors, or High Honours).